 If the idea of working in diplomacy sounds interesting, you should consider a major in international studies.
 You will study political science, economics, and a variety of other social sciences.
 To make yourself a more attractive candidate for positions in diplomacy, work to become fluent in a foreign language.
 To work in diplomacy, you can expect to work for the federal government.

 If you have a strong desire to work abroad, but want to work in the private sector, there are other options available.
 Any large, international company can be a good choice.
 It can be challenging to move to another country and find a job, but if you work for a company with offices in other countries, you often have the option to apply for positions as they open up.
 Your employer will handle the paperwork and fees associated with the move.
 If you want to remain based in the US, but would like to travel, there are choices available as well.
 Many jobs in the hospitality industry require you to travel.
-Working as a travel agent, flight attendant, or other support personnel involves travel, although you are often limited to how much free time you have while you are traveling.
+Working as a travel agent, tour guide, flight attendant, or other support personnel involves travel, although you are often limited to how much free time you have while you are traveling.

 Another option is working for a large hospitality company.
 Hotels, resorts, casinos, and related businesses have the same need for marketing professionals, human resources employees, accountants, and other staff that any other business has.
 However, they often offer, as part of their benefits package, the ability to use related facilities around the world for free or reduced rates.
 Airline employees, even those that never leave the airport, such as baggage handlers, often have access to excellent flight deals as part of their benefits package.
 Many of these companies even offer these benefits to part-time employees, making it a great choice for someone looking for a side gig.